Mileage-based Car Insurance: A Bonus for Teen Drivers and Their Families

 Finally, do note that these programs can also benefit experienced drivers.
 The driver feedback they provide can go a long way toward recognizing and breaking bad habits while reinforcing and inspiring good ones.

-Tony Hare is managing product director for Travelers Personal Insurance.
+Tony Hare is the managing product director for Travelers Personal Insurance.

 Equifax maintains this interactive forum for education and information purposes in order to allow individuals to share their relevant knowledge and opinions with other members and visitors.
 We encourage you to participate in discussions about personal finance issues and other topics of interest to this community, but please read our commenting guidelines first.
 Equifax reserves the right to monitor postings to the forum and comments will be published at our discretion.
 Do you have questions or comments about your Equifax credit report or customer-service issues regarding an Equifax product?
 If so, please contact Equifax directly.
 All opinions and information expressed or shared in blog comments are solely those of the person submitting the comments, and don't necessarily represent the views of Equifax or its management.